anaconda/pyscript-tutorial/README.md

 Once logged in, you get access to your **Dashboard**, where all your apps reside, along with a public catalog of _Trending_ and _Featured_ apps.

-Last but (_by no means_, ed.) not least, PyScript.com provides out of the box an easy way to _distribute_ and _share_ your apps, as well as to _clone_ other existing apps.
+Last but (_by any means_, ed.) not least, PyScript.com provides out of the box an easy way to _distribute_ and _share_ your apps, as well as to _clone_ other existing apps.